D: 1. "Deutsch". D numbers are used instead of opus numbers to catalogue works by Schubert 2. The key of D.

 Dirge: A piece that is performed at a funeral or memorial service.

+Dissonance: Notes that conflict, or sound outside of a chord in which they occur.
 Such notes usually fall outside of the overtones which are being generated by the note or chord that is sounding.

 Divertimento: An entertaining instrumental piece made up of several short movements.